aschmiedeke/gbtdocs/docs/how-tos/infrastructure/remote-connection.rst

 Also, please **do not start more than one VNC session at a time**.
 Note that you do not need to start a new VNC session every time you want to connect to an already existing VNC.
 If you are using a data reduction machine to perform long-running scripts, you do not need to worry about closing the VNC session until you are done with data reduction.

-To stop your VNC session, use a separate terminal window on your local machine and connect to the computer hosting the VNC session as described :ref:`above <Log into the host machine>`.
+To stop your VNC session, use a separate terminal window on your local machine and connect to the computer hosting the VNC session as described :ref:`above <how-tos/infrastructure/remote-connection:Log into the host machine>`.
 This can be the same window you used to start the VNC session, if you still have it open.
 Type:

 .. code-block:: bash